XavierBoubert/redmine-me/README.md

 ## Roadmap

-- When a panel is opened, re-locate the window
-- Click sur le texte de l'issue go> browser
 - Panel activity
   - Actual day
+- Options
+  - Redmine url
+  - Redmine user/pass
+  - Max hours per day
+  - Default activity
-  - Actual task
+  - Avatar
-  - Click sur le nom de l'issue go> browser
+- Display errors on push data to Redmine
+- Display error when the activity is not selected
+- Display error when the activities can't be pulled
 - Panels design (& animation)
-- Options
+- When a panel is opened, re-locate the window
+- Memorize the window position